Ma-Pe-Ma/Shutter-Controller/ReadMe.md

 An additional handy function is timing the setting operations: you can schedule setting operations at specific times on the given days of the week.

 ### Communication, clients
 The ESP acts as an HTTPS server to which the clients can POST settings and GET the current state.
+The messages are sent in binary format which are created with [ProtoBuf](https://protobuf.dev/).

 There are two clients, both can be accessed from browsers:
 * [HTML+JS](./HTML+JS-client/) - HTML + JavaScript solution with Bootstrap styling